unoplatform/uno/doc/articles/get-started-vscode.md

 This will create a blank template app that only contains the WebAssembly, Skia+GTK and Mobile platforms support.

+> [!IMPORTANT]
+> Mobile targets cannot be built under Linux.
+In such operating system, you'll need to remove `android ios maccatalyst` from the `platforms` list.

 ## Prepare the application

 1. Open the project using Visual Studio Code.
 In the terminal type